ROCm/rocprofiler-sdk/README.md

 > [!WARNING]
-> The latest mainline version of AQLprofile can be found at [https://repo.radeon.com/rocm/misc/aqlprofile/](https://repo.radeon.com/rocm/misc/aqlprofile/).
-However, it's important to note that updates to the public AQLProfile may not occur as frequently as updates to the rocprofiler-sdk.
-This discrepancy could lead to a potential mismatch between the AQLprofile binary and the rocprofiler-sdk source.
+> To use ROCprofiler-SDK, obtain the latest mainline version of AQLprofile from [here](https://github.com/ROCm/aqlprofile).